 with positive integers x, y, z having a common factor and exponent n taking simultaneously the next spectrum of values: n = (k, l, m), where integers k, l, m at least 3 and n has one independent value for each term.
-Thus we assume at the beginning that equality (1) exists.
-Then we can explore some arbitrary solutions of equation (1) in whole numbers.
+Thus we assume at the beginning that equality (1) in whole numbers exists, or partitions of the type (1) can be obtained.
+This method of proof is related to plausible reasoning and called the rule of contraries.
+Then one can explore some arbitrary solutions of equation (1) in whole numbers.